SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The San Francisco Fire Department Museum is only open Thursday - Sunday afternoons from 1 pm to 4 pm.
 Since it's volunteer run, you should call ahead before visiting.

-Sometimes they are short volunteers, so they might be closed during these hours.
+Sometimes, they are short of volunteers, so they might be closed during these hours.

 The museum is free, but you can always leave a little donation if you want to help support their cause.